rcarrata/rcarrata.github.io/_posts/2021-11-16-mtls-ingress-controller.md

 10.1.8.72
 ```

 * Add **certificate extensions**.
-Similar to client certificate, we will again add some extensions to our server certificate.
-Additionally we are adding Subject Alternative Name field also known as SAN.
-This is used to define multiple Common Name.
+Similar to the client certificate, we will again add some extensions to our server certificate.
+Additionally, we are adding the Subject Alternative Name field, also known as SAN.
+This is used to define multiple Common Names.

 ```sh
 cat <<EOF > server_ext.cnf